Mymaqn/HTBCA2023_Pwn_Writeups/questionnaire/README.md

-# Questionnaire - Pwn HTB Cyber Apocalypse 2023
+# Questionnaire - HTB Cyber Apocalypse 2023

 Just a simple questionnaire which needs to be answered by connecting to the remote instance.